Donate Now

 Strategic Objective

 The problems and struggles of military teens are similar to those of the typical teenager but intensified because of their context.
 Military installations, even in the United States, are often isolated.
-Military Teens are frequently uprooted from familiar settings and replanted in foreign countries with languages, cultures, and customs they don't understand.
-Further, the heightened pace of military operations has meant more frequent and longer deployments, creating temporary single-parent homes for the majority of Military Families for at least a third of any given year.
+Military teens are frequently uprooted from familiar settings and replanted in foreign countries with languages, cultures, and customs they don't understand.
+Further, the heightened pace of military operations has resulted in more frequent and longer deployments, creating temporary single-parent homes for the majority of military families for at least a third of any given year.

 At Club Beyond, we believe that there is a great need to be available for these young people, to build meaningful, no-strings-attached relationships with them.
 We believe that one of the best ways to help military kids is to affirm them and be available to celebrate life with them.
 Club Beyond staff and volunteers seek to love teens unconditionally and provide a model of Christian hope in our military communities.